Trade Forex Trading

 This difference is what is called the carry trade - Exploiting interest rates difference to make a profit on top of the profit that you get from pips.
 This is like double profit.

-A carry trade provides the opportunity to make high returns in the forex market especially when leverage is used.
-In the example below we show you how Forex leverage increases the returns from a this type of investing.
+A carry trade provides the opportunity to make high returns in the market especially when leverage is used.
+In the example below we show you how leverage increases the returns from a this type of investing.

 Examples